 When you are in rehab for substance abuse, you can also be effectively treated for issues with chronic pain.
 Various non-pharmaceutical alternatives may be used.

-There are also many other medical procedures that may reduce the experience of chronic pain depending on the cause of the pain.
+Many other medical procedures may reduce the experience of chronic pain depending on the cause of the pain.

 A compounding factor associated with substance abuse is the co-occurrence of a substance use disorder and some other type of mental health disorder (a dual diagnosis).
 This is a common situation.

 While the different types of pain can be identified according to their causes, there is also a psychiatric diagnosis that can be associated with the experience of chronic pain.
 The American Psychiatric Association lists somatic symptom disorder as a formal psychiatric diagnosis that is the result of the experience of physical symptoms that lead to significant emotional distress.